-joined the District in January 2005 as the Information/Education Coordinator.
+Stephanie joined the District in January 2005 as the Information/Education Coordinator.
 She was born and raised in Queens, NY and moved to the area in 2000.
 Stephanie earned a B.A. in English from Mansfield University of Pennsylvania.
 Stephanie has worked at local non-profit organizations and completed a year of national service as an AmeriCorps Promise Fellow in DC.
-In her spare time, she also helps newly diagnosed arthritis patients cope with their illness and teaches them how to become their own healthcare advocate.
 She also volunteers as a patient success story for Johnson and Johnson and is featured in the “Patient Perspective” program of the American College of Rheumatology.
+In her spare time, she is a member of the SSBM Adult Ballet Company.
 Stephanie lives in Albemarle County with her husband and daughter.
 In May 2011, Stephanie was recognized as a Certified Watershed Educator by the Virginia Department of Education and is an Honorary member of the Old Rag Master Naturalists.

 Stephanie’s responsibilities include maintaining the District’s websites, newsletters and coordinating the rain barrel, education and Envirothon programs.
 To contact Stephanie, send an email to firstname.lastname@example.org.